Affiliate links on Android Authority may earn us a commission. Learn more.

 Also: Hangouts vs. Skype

 Based on my testing, Google Duo lives up to its promise.
-The video quality it offers is better than those of Viber, Signal, and WhatsApp.
+Its video quality is better than Viber, Signal, and WhatsApp.
 The colors are more vibrant and realistic too.
-Video is less grainy, and the connection is a lot more stable, which reduces freezes.
+The video is less grainy, and the connection is much more stable, reducing freezes.

 I’m not saying that Viber, Signal, and WhatsApp are bad apps for video calling.
-They get the job done, but the difference in video quality compared to Duo is noticeable right away.
+They get the job done, but the difference in video quality compared to Duo is immediately noticeable.
 Skype, on the other hand, is just as good as Google Duo.
-I didn’t see a major difference between the two — both get a thumbs up from me.
+I didn’t see a significant difference between the two — both get a thumbs up from me.

 Privacy is essential, so we must say a few words about encryption.
 Google Duo offers end-to-end encryption, which basically means that no one can see the messages you send or the calls you make.
 That includes Google.

 End-to-end encryption is great, as it provides total anonymity.
 However, Google Duo isn’t the only service offering it.
 Viber, WhatsApp, and Signal all have it on by default, making them just as safe as Google Duo.

 When it comes to Skype and Facebook Messenger, the story is a bit different.
 By default, both encrypt the data between your device and the companies’ servers.
 This means that while no one can snoop on your conversation if you’re on public Wi-Fi, both Microsoft (Skype’s owner) and Facebook can see the messages you send if they want to.
 Facebook has committed to introducing end-to-end encryption, but that won’t happen soon.

 So, should you use Google Duo?

 Google Duo is a mixed bag.
 The lack of instant messaging makes it hard to recommend to those looking for an all-in-one communication app.
-On the other hand, video quality makes it a great choice for frequently making video calls.
+On the other hand, video quality makes it an excellent choice for frequently making video calls.